 At DevLearn, thousands of people got together to disprove the idea that technology determines what we do.
 Instructional designers, instructors, training managers, software developers, vendors, elearning programmers, and project managers gathered, fundamentally, to figure out how to create and shape the technology needed to help people do what they need to do—and do it in the best way that they possibly can.

 Accessible Elearning Solutions: Why Make your Training Accessible?
 One in five people in the United States has a disability.
 For many of them, much of today’s online content can be virtually impossible to use.
 Inaccessible online training creates barriers to learning, and can impede job performance.

-Elearning Spotlight: Military Child Education Coalition & Blended Learning – The Military Child Education Coalitionneeded to adopt new technologies and training methods to broaden their approach beyond pure instructor-led training.
-Yet, it was critical to maintain the human connection that was a key component of the previous method.
+Elearning Spotlight: Military Child Education Coalition & Blended Learning – The Military Child Education Coalition needed to adopt new technologies and training methods to broaden their approach beyond pure instructor-led training.
+Yet, it was critical to maintaining the human connection that was a key component of the previous method.